akdevops12/first-pipeline/README.md

 # first-pipeline
-first change
-second change
-third change
-correct change
+first change to push to image to dockerhub using jenkins and github